dhense177/Modeling_Lung_Cancer_Risk/README.md

 ## ***Multilevel Modeling***

 Multilevel, or hierarchical regression techniques are a compromise between the pooled and unpooled methods.
-This approach assumes that while the coefficients (y-intercept, slope terms) are different for each county, they all come from a common group distribution ("prior").
+This approach assumes that while the coefficients (y-intercept, slope terms) are different for each county, they all come from a common group distribution.

 ![](Visuals/multilevel_formula.png)